AsthaBista/GWProject/Approach_I.md

-This document consists of two main parts of Approach I: Principal component analysis and cluster analysis.
+This document consists of three main parts of Approach I: Principal component analysis, cluster analysis, and cross correlation between variables.
 The data used were first made stationary by using first degree differencing.

 Before beginning, here is a function to plot many time series using ggplot.We will be using this function in the following lines to plot